zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/oggmp-atp/oggmp-atp.md

     ![](images/01-05-trandata.png " ")

 In this lab, you created a connection from the Oracle GoldenGate Marketplace instance to the source ATP database.
-You may now proceed to the next lab.
+You may now **proceed to the next lab**.

 ## Acknowledgements